 More information

-For more information about the new proposed regime (and differences to the existing FFSP regime), please see our earlier alert here.
+Read our article on the new proposed regime (and differences to the existing FFSP regime), Foreign licensing exemption regime released.

 No formal need to wait for approval but it may be prudent to do so